jindalujjwal0720/file-express-router/docs/docs/tutorials/basic-authentication.md

 ### Step 1: Install Additional Dependencies

-We’ll use the following packages for authentication:
+We'll use the following packages for authentication:

 1. **jsonwebtoken**: For generating and verifying JWTs.
 2. **bcrypt**: For hashing passwords.